-If you're about to put up a fence for the first time, it's easy to become confused by the technical phrases used.
-Our handy glossary of the most popular terms will help you to identity which components you'll need to see your project through.
+If you're about to put up a fence for the first time it's easy to become confused by the technical phrases used.
+Our handy glossary of the most popular terms will help you to identify which components you'll need to see your project through.

 ARRIS RAILS are a wooden beam with a triangular cross-section, used in the construction of feather edge or closeboard fencing.
 They run horizontally along the back of a fence panel, making them strong and long-lasting.

 BATTEN A squared timber used to hold something in place.
 This is used to frame a fencing panel, providing a stronger structure.